ashleymckellar/ashleymckellar/README.md

-- 🔭 I’m currently working on the Array HR app, a project management tool for HR professionals
+- 🔭 I’m currently working on the Array HR app, a project management tool for HR professionals, utilizing the following stack: Nextjs, Typescript (React), Supabase, and TailwindCSS

 - 🌱 I’m currently learning NextJS, TypeScript, and Supabase
 - 📫 How to reach me: email or LinkedIn